bossrodtv/zero-to-hero-tutorial/step-6_js/README.md

-# Web Development Tutorial from Zero to Hero - Step 6 (JS DOM Manipulation)
+# Web Development Tutorial from Zero to Hero - Step 6 (JS)

-## JS DOM Manipulation
+## JS
-- JS DOM stands for **JavaScript Document Object Model**
+- JS stands for **JavaScript**
+- JS is a programming language
+- JS is responsible for the behavior of a web page
+- JS is responsible for the interactivity of a web page
-- JS DOM is a standard for accessing HTML elements
+- JS is responsible for the logic of a web page

 ## Tutorial Video